python/devguide/documenting.rst

 Using sphinx-build
 ------------------

-Sometimes we directly want execute the sphinx-build tool, in this case, you can use the following command line but before you have to install the Sphinx, blurb, and python-docs-theme packages from PyPI.
+Sometimes we directly want to execute the sphinx-build tool, in this case, you can use the following command line but before you have to install the Sphinx, blurb, and python-docs-theme packages from PyPI.

 Then, from the ``Doc`` directory, run::